ibm-cloud-docs/vpc/instance_metadata_vpc_about.md

 ### Metadata service
 {: #imd-service}

-You can enable the metadata service on all new instances in allow-listed accounts to retrieve data about the instance.
+You can enable the metadata service on all new instances to retrieve data about the instance.
 Use this information to configure and launch new instances.

 Metadata is obtained by calling REST APIs that provide instance-specific information.
 You make `GET` calls to endpoints accessible within a running virtual server instance.
 You can retrieve metadata about instances, keys, and placement groups by making calls invoke a well-known, non-routable IP address: